Queenstown on a Budget

 Due to the improved standard, many backpackers hostels are now known as "flashpackers" – this means that dorm rooms could have anything from an ensuite, to hair straighteners, to flatscreen TVs or even a fridge.
 Freebies often apply at backpackers hostels as well as flashpackers: Wifi, Tea & Coffee, DVDs, phone calls, and more.

 BBH 'annual' membership will save the cardholder a few dollars per night in BBH hostels.
 There are twelve BBH hostels in Queenstown with one more in Arrowtown and three in Wanaka.
 Check out www.bbh.co.nz to find out about becoming a BBH member.

 Lunch deals are on offer in many pubs and restaurants, typically around $10 for mains.
-If you want to do your own cooking Fresh Choice supermarket on Gorge Road, close to the town centre, and further out in Frankton at the 'Remarkables Retail Park' and the 'Five Mile Shopping Centre'.
+If you want to do your own cooking there are supermarkets on Gorge Road, close to the town centre, and further out in Frankton at the 'Remarkables Retail Park' and the 'Five Mile Shopping Centre'.
 Check our guide to supermarkets for more details.